This page is split into 12 sections:

 - You can also call Tesla on UK: 01628 450 660

-Failing that you would escalate via recorded letter to:
+If that fails to get a suitable response you would escalate via recorded letter to:

 Ensuring that you provide all the details as listed above, alongside your reasoning for a warranty claim that falls outside of the Tesla standard warranty.